aswinkp/aswinkp.github.io/_posts/2016-08-15-django-angular2-tutorial.md

 ***

-**UPDATE:** Follow up of this tutorial [Part 2](http://4sw.in/blog/2016/django-angular-2-tutorial-part-2/) of the tutorial is focused on rendeing Django context variables and Jinja2 context variables in the same template file without conflicting between `{{}}`.
+**UPDATE:** Follow up of this tutorial [Django with Angular2 Tutorial - Part 2 - Rendering templates](http://4sw.in/blog/2016/django-angular-2-tutorial-part-2/) is focused on rendeing Django context variables and Jinja2 context variables in the same template file without any conflicts.

 ### Happy Coding :)